marrus-sh/marrus-sh/README.md

 I believe in community‐based collaboration, not anonymous software patches.
 I optimize for personality and character.

+My full profile can be seen at <https://go.KIBI.family/About/>.

 ##  Crib Sheet  ##

  +  **Relevant Monikers:**